 If an expression in the operand field contains a symbol, it must have been previously defined.
-A value of zero or a negative value in the operand field causes an error to be indicated and the statement is ignored.
+A negative value in the operand field causes an error to be indicated and the statement is ignored.
+A value of zero is acceptable.
 If the expression exceeds the page size, it is an error and causes the assembly to be terminated.